oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

   }
 ) }}

-## Don't choose a PWA when…
+## Don't Choose a Progressive Web App When…

-In a nutshell, if your budget and timeline is quite constrained and you don't need any special capabilities, then the best option would be to build a responsive web app instead of a PWA.
-After you have more information about what the people using your app want and you have additional budget, you can always turn the RWA into a PWA.
-On the other hand, if you do have plenty of budget and highly specialized needs that require full integration with a specific mobile device, a native mobile is going to be a better option than a PWA.
+In a nutshell, if your budget and timeline is quite constrained and you don't need any special capabilities, then the best option is to build a responsive web app instead of a progressive web app.
+When you have additional budget and more information about the needs of your users, you can always turn the RWA into a PWA.
+On the other hand, if you do have plenty of budget and highly specialized needs that require full integration with a specific mobile device, a native mobile app is a better option than a progressive web app.

 ## You Made It!

-Thanks for joining this epic journey to dig deep into the responsive web app, progressive web app, and native mobile app platforms.
-If you have questions about anything you read here, please feel free to ask us.
-We have a [handy dandy contact form](/contact/) you can use or you can chat with us on [Mastodon](https://front-end.social/@OddBird).
+Thanks for joining this three-part series to dig deep into responsive web apps, progressive web apps, and native mobile apps.
+If you have questions or additional thoughts, please [contact us](/contact/) or get in touch on [Mastodon](https://front-end.social/@OddBird).

-If you've decided that a responsive web app or a PWA are the right platform to build your digital product, we specialize in designing and developing those two types of apps at OddBird.
-Check out our [past work](/work/) and [let's chat](/contact/).
-If you've determined that a native mobile app is what you need, please let us know, and we can help refer you to experts in your mobile platform of choice.
+If you've decided that either a **responsive web app** or a **progressive web app** is the right platform to build your digital product, we specialize in designing and developing both types of apps.
+Check out our [past work](/work/) and [let's chat](/contact/)!
+If you've determined that a native mobile app is what you need, let us know and we can help refer you to experts in the mobile platform of your choice.

 ---

 Still not sure which platform is right for your digital product?
-Go back and review the **comparison chart** while you muse.
-[Responsive Web App vs PWA vs Native Mobile App Comparison Chart](/2023/05/05/when-to-choose-a-responsive-web-app/#what-are-responsive-web-apps%2C-pwas%2C-and-native-mobile-apps%3F)
+Go back and [review the **comparison chart**](/2023/05/05/when-to-choose-a-responsive-web-app/#what-are-responsive-web-apps%2C-native-mobile-apps%2C-and-progressive-web-apps%3F) while you muse.